In crisis or thinking about suicide? Call or text 988 (U.S. Suicide & Crisis Lifeline) — free, confidential, 24/7.

 99% of the time this step is missed

-In our analysis of de-identified U.S. psychiatric records, this step was missing 99% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 99% of the time it should have happened.

-This page is information to help you ask questions — it is not medical advice, and you should never start, stop, or change a medication on your own.
-Bring these questions to your clinician.
+This page is here to help you know what to ask about.
+It is not medical advice, and you should never start, stop, or change a medication on your own.
+Bring these questions to a doctor who knows you.

-Copy a line and ask it — these are questions, never instructions to change treatment.
+Copy a line and ask it at your next visit.
+These are questions to start a conversation, not instructions to change your treatment.

 • Several treatments haven't worked - could we discuss other options, like TMS or ECT?